Skip to content

 Platform-Specific Notes

-Verifying Julia Architecture on MacOS
+Verifying Julia Architecture on macOS

 On macOS, you can check which CPU architecture Julia is using with the following command: